kevchu3/openshift4-grafana/README.md

 ## Requirements

-This was deployed and tested on:
+This was deployed and tested with:
 * OpenShift 4.5
-* Grafana Operator v3.5.0 from OperatorHub
+* Grafana Operator 3.5.0 from OperatorHub

 ## Deployment